7 CV formatting tips that will get you more interviews

 Recruiters and hiring managers are often very busy people so they will be reluctant to wade through big messy paragraphs.
 Break your roles up into logical one-line bullet points so that your important skills can be easily picked out at speed.

 Look at the 2 CV sections below...
 They contain exactly the same text but one is an unstructured block of text whilst the other is bullet pointed.
-It's obvious which one is easier to read and extract information form.
+It's obvious which one is easier to read and extract information from.

 5. Ensure your CV page transitions look tidy

 A page transition is what happens when one page ends and the next one starts.
-I see a lot of candidates who have really messy page transitions like this one below which has a really bad affect on your CV formatting.
+I see a lot of candidates who have really messy page transitions like this one below which has a really bad effect on your CV formatting.
 The role title is on the bottom of the first page of the CV but the details of the role do not start until the second page.

 It's not a deal breaker but it looks really untidy and would cause me to doubt the candidate a bit - especially when it's such a simple thing to fix.